mirnasir18/TalTest/README.md

 Death Premium = (Death Cover amount * Occupation Rating Factor * Age) /1000 * 12

 All input fields are mandatory.
-Given all the input fields are specified, change in the occupation dropdown should trigger the premium calculation
+Given all the input fields are specified, change in the occupation dropdown  trigger the premium calculation